How Software Can Help Solve Construction Drawing Revision Problems

 This situation is rooted in two interconnected problems.
 Paper-based processes and out-of-date plans are at the core of suffering for contractors with the revision blues.
 Let’s explore…

 As we depicted in our scenario above, the design concept changes as the project progresses.
-These changes occur often (even daily) which means that the original plans are quickly outdated.
+These changes occur often (even daily) which means that the original drawings are quickly outdated with a new set of drawings.

 With paper drawings, someone will physically receive information then make duplicates as needed, collate and annotate by hand, and then physically disseminate to the project team.
 It takes significant effort and time to keep drawings up-to-date and maintained in the job trailer, which is critically important because it’s the only current set!